Being prepared is critical, especially when an emergency or disaster arises. Staying

 Following a disaster, it is important to let your family and friends know that you are okay.
-The American Red Cross has established a Safe and Well website that Mills intends to use if a significant emergency or disaster impacts our campus.
+The American Red Cross has established a Contact and Locate website that Mills intends to use if a significant emergency or disaster impacts our campus.

 Everyone will be encouraged to go to the website to report their status.
 The information can post includes: